alexseysua/Simulation-Platform-for-UAV-network/README.md

 Currently, the energy model of UAVs (including energy consumption of flight, hovering and information transmission), calculation of physical layer SINR, etc. are still under development.
 Pull requests are welcomed!

 ## Show your support
-Give a ⭐ is this project helped you!
+Give a ⭐ if this project helped you!

 ## License
 This project is MIT licensed.